robertwahler/win32-autogui/README.markdown

 ### Write specs ###
 The following RSpec code describes driving the Windows calculator for testing.
-Multiple instances running simultaneously is supported.
+Multiple instances running simultaneously are supported.
 See "should control focus with set_focus."

     require File.expand_path(File.dirname(__FILE__) + '/../spec_helper')